-- Remove disruptive children from the classroom where they have refused to follow an instruction to do so; - Prevent a pupil behaving in a way that disrupts a school event or a school trip or visit; - Prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - Prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground; and - Restrain a pupil at risk of harming themselves through physical outbursts.
+- Remove disruptive children from the classroom or playground where they have refused to follow an instruction to do so; - Prevent a pupil behaving in a way that disrupts a school event or a school trip or visit; - Prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - Prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground; and - Restrain a pupil at risk of harming themselves through physical outbursts.

-Any policy on the use of reasonable force should acknowledge their legal duty to make reasonable adjustments for disabled children and children with special educational needs (SEN).
+Reasonable adjustments will be made for disabled children and children with special educational needs (SEN).